Maintained by CDMC, X:> Library Faculty Committees > CDMC > Accounting Reports

-Faculty requests that serve their curriculum and/or research needs (faculty requests have a very high priority)
+Faculty requests that serve their curriculum and/or research needs (faculty requests have a very high priority), and

 Library Faculty colleagues in related disciplines.
 Sharing collection development needs can help identify collection gaps or areas of shared purchasing (e.g. Several librarians with departments in the College of Health and Human Services got together and identified collection gaps, such as program review materials, the treatment of the mentally ill in the criminal justice system, the school-to-prison pipeline); Or working together on multi- or interdisciplinary areas for collecting.

 Background: The Online Remote Collections Access (ORCA) is an automated storage and retrieval system that was inaugurated in fall 2008 at the completion of a Library building remodel, which included a reduction in the Library’s square footage consequent to a reallocation of the east wing of the physical building to be repurposed as the Academic Services Building.
 See: “Efficiency is Key to New University Library Storage System.”
 Inside CSULB 2009-01-30: http://www.csulb.edu/misc/inside/?p=2554.

 Goals: The main goal of the ORCA is to house Library materials which:

 Are most subject to damage, mutilation, and/or theft; and

 Are in less current physical formats for which the Library still has playback equipment (e.g., VHS tapes);